sonkeehoon/Project-Hub/WC-GUI/readme.md

 This project is a Python-based application that crawls Naver search results, collects text data, performs frequency analysis, and generates a word cloud.

 ## 🚀 Key Features
 - Crawl Naver search results (keyword input)
+    - Blog, Cafe, News
 - Perform keyword frequency analysis on collected data
 - Visualize data with a word cloud
 - Save results as a text file (`.txt`)